mitchspano/mitchspano.github.io/_posts/2025-01-10-Trunk_Based_Development.markdown

 {% endplantuml %}
 <!-- prettier-ignore-end -->

+In the traditional paradigm, the developer is responsible for managing the promotion of components repeatedly across multiple branches.
+The only thing that the system automatically performs is the validation and deployment to the respective Salesforce environments.

 ### Issues with the Status Quo

 While the described branching strategy might appear organized at first glance, it introduces several significant issues that can severely hamper a Salesforce development team's efficiency and reliability.

+#### Repeated Steps

 One of the most glaring problems is the constant repetition of steps.
 Promoting changes from development to QA, then to UAT, and finally to production requires developers to perform the same actions multiple times.
 They must manually invoke the cherry-pick process for every change moving between branches.
 This manual intervention is not only time-consuming but also prone to human error.

+#### Environment Drift

 This manual cherry-picking process also leaves the project ripe for creating drift between environments.
 Because changes are manually selected and applied to